-Below are some common ratios which are used to measure profitability and the health of a business.
+Below are some common ratios that are used to measure profitability and the health of a business.

-This ration shows the proportion of Equity and Debt (Liabilities) to finance the Assets of the business.
+This ratio shows the proportion of Equity and Debt (Liabilities) to finance the Assets of the business.

 The formula is Total Liabilities / Equity

 - Current Ratio

 This ratio indicates the ability of the business to pay back its Current Liabilities.
 It is also known as the cash asset ratio, cash ratio, and liquidity ratio.

 The formula is Current Assets / Current Liabilities

 The quick ratio is an indication of the shorty term liquidity of a business.
 It is also known as the acid test ratio or the quick assets ratio.
 A higher ratio is positive.